407 Scenic Caves Road, Lion’s Head, Municipality of Northern Bruce Peninsula, Ontario.

 |2011||reopened by Lisa and Don Greig.|

 The caves have been operated as a tourist site by three generations of Greigs, since the 1960s.
-The ground was originally purchsed by Charles Greig in 1926.
+The ground was originally purchased by Charles Greig in 1926.
 He showed the caves to neighbours, and when they finally became rather popular from word of mouth he began to request a small fee.
 At the moment the site is owned by his grandchild Don Greig, who operates the business with his wife Lisa.

-There is a trail along the Niagara Escarpment where the natural caves are located.
+There is a trail along the Niagara Escarpment, where the natural caves are located.
 The caves are not developed, except for this rather rough trail.
 It is necessary to wear appropriate clothes, sturdy boots, and bring a torch.
-We also recommend a helmet.
-However, the caves are not big enough for cave trekking tours, and people who do not have a torch will see most of the caves.
+We also recommend a helmet with a headlamp, because this will allow you to use your hands otherwise.
+However, the caves are not big enough for cave trekking tours, and people who do not have a torch will nevertheless see most of the caves.
 The visitors must sign a waiver before they enter.
 There is a picnic area with portable toilets, snacks and refreshments are sold.
 Only 10 of the original 12 caves are located on the property of Don Greig and thus only those 10 are open to the public.